-A representative example of this is Intel.44 Intel, which has a larger share of the market for central processing units (CPUs) installed in computers (rising from 76 to 89 per cent as a result of exclusionary conduct), provided its business partner computer manufacturers with rebates, etcetera, on the condition that they would use Intel CPUs for 90 to 100 per cent of their computers, and would not use CPUs from Intel's competitor, AMD (with a share of 22 per cent falling to 10 per cent as a result of Intel's exclusionary conduct), for those computers that had a high production volume.
+A representative example of this is Intel.46 Intel, which has a larger share of the market for central processing units (CPUs) installed in computers (rising from 76 per cent to 89 per cent as a result of exclusionary conduct), provided its business partner computer manufacturers with rebates, etc., on the condition that they would use Intel CPUs for 90 per cent to 100 per cent of their computers, and would not use CPUs from Intel's competitor, AMD (with a share of 22 per cent falling to 10 per cent as a result of Intel's exclusionary conduct), for computers with a high production volume.
 Intel's conduct in causing them not to adopt the CPUs of its competitor was deemed to be exclusionary.

 There are some situations in which various different types of exclusionary conduct are mixed together, or combine to form a consecutive series.